 Bowel and mesenteric trauma can result from blunt force, penetrating and iatrogenic trauma.

 The bowel and mesentery are injured in ~2.5% (range 0.3-5%) of blunt force abdominal trauma 1,3,5,8.
-However, bowel and mesenteric injuries are more likely to be injured after penetrating t...
+However, bowel and mesenteric injuries are more likely to occur after penetrating trauma...

 Bowing fractures are incomplete fractures of tubular long bones in paediatric patients (especially the radius and ulna), often require no intervention and heal with remodelling.